 Still, we’re a little surprised, when we visit mid-week for lunch, that every chair in the simple veranda space is taken.
 We’re soon to discover why.

-Izakaya Midori is owned by Chef Fumiyoshi Iwasaki and his wife Yuka Otani, his business partner/manager Yuki Kanazawa and his wife Lilian Chang, who greets us warmly and takes our drink orders.
+Izakaya Midori is owned by Chef Fumiyoshi Iwasaki and his wife Yuka Otani, who greets us warmly and takes our drink orders.

 Midori (meaning ‘green’ in Japanese) is the Gold Coast’s first plant-based Japanese restaurant, our first and only vegan izakaya.